Tjstretchalot/LoansBot-Site/README.txt

         principal_cents               - The exact amount of principal cents of the loans.
 Default 0 (ignore) principal_repayment_cents     - The exact amount of principal_repayment_cents of the loans.
 Default 0 (ignore) unpaid                        - If the loans should be unpaid.
 0 for false, 1 for true.
+Default -1 (ignore) repaid                        - If the loans should have the same principal as principal repayment.
+0 for false, 1 for true.
 Default -1 (ignore)

         modify                        - States whether the loans that have been returned from the above query are going to be modified.
 Either 0 (false) or 1 (true).
 Default 0.